Special Education Resident Teacher Program

 - The delivery of the coursework online allows schools across the region to participate in the program.

-- The program meets the needs of schools across the state of North Dakota and western Minnesota in since the RTs are prepared in a cross-categorical program that licenses them as Special Education Strategists who are able to case manage students with learning disabilities, emotional behavioral disorders, and intellectual disabilities.
+- The program meets the needs of schools across the state of North Dakota and western Minnesota, since the RTs are prepared in a cross-categorical program that licenses them as Special Education Strategists who are able to case manage students with learning disabilities, emotional behavioral disorders, and intellectual disabilities.

 3-Step Admissions Process